 How is this course assessed or examined?

-You can enrol now for A-level Chemistry examinations from Summer 2023.
+You can enrol now for A-level Chemistry examinations for Summer 2024.

 You'll be required to complete three standard AQA A-level Chemistry written exams: